sreckolipovsek/KaliopaMobileViewer/README.md

 Setup instructions:
-  Workrs with ASP.NET
+  - Workrs with ASP.NET

-  Put content to Mapguide Web Extension Folder ($\mapguide\Web\www\)
+  - Put content to Mapguide Web Extension Folder ($\mapguide\Web\www\)

-  Copy Mapguide .NET DLL-s (from $\mapguide\Web\www\mapviewernet\bin\) to $\KaliopaMobileViewer\bin\
+  - Copy Mapguide .NET DLL-s (from $\mapguide\Web\www\mapviewernet\bin\) to $\KaliopaMobileViewer\bin\

-  In IIS Create virtual directory and Convert it to Application
+  - In IIS Create virtual directory and Convert it to Application

-  Use it like mapviewerajax (call it with WEBLAYOUT Query String parameter)
+  - Use it like mapviewerajax (call it with WEBLAYOUT Query String parameter)

 Functions:
-  Optimized for Mobile devices and works also in classic browsers
+  -Optimized for Mobile devices and works also in classic browsers
-  Functions:
+  -Functions:
-    Select on map by point, line, polygon
+    -Select on map by point, line, polygon
-    Measure
+    -Measure
-    Intersct trought point
+    -Intersct trought point
-    Mobile Layer Tree
+    -Mobile Layer Tree
-    Legend Image
+    -Legend Image
-    Show report of selected objects
+    -Show report of selected objects
-    Go to Coordinate
+    -Go to Coordinate
-    ...
+    -...

 More info:
   http://gis.iobcina.si/gisapp/KaliopaMobileviewer